-The protocol for presenting questions to a party by the other party's advisor is as follows.
-Each question must first be proposed by the advisor to the hearing chairperson (or a designee), who will assess whether the question is relevant.
+The protocol for presenting questions by an advisor is as follows.
+Each question will first be proposed by the advisor to the hearing chairperson (or a designee), who will assess whether the question is relevant.
 If the question is relevant, the hearing chairperson will "affirm" the question and direct the questioned individual to respond.
-If the question is not relevant or is otherwise prohibited, the hearing chairperson will "exclude" the question, direct the questioned individual not to answer the question, and immediately and succinctly explain the grounds for the hearing chairperson's decision to exclude the question.
+If the question is not relevant or is otherwise prohibited, the hearing chairperson will "exclude" the question, direct the questioned individual not to answer the question, and immediately and succinctly explain the reasoning for exclusion.
 Parties and their advisors may not object to proposed questions; the hearing chairperson has sole discretion in affirming or excluding questions.